 The directors of Community Resolve are:

 Hen Wilkinson trained as a community, workplace and special educational needs mediator in the 1990s before setting up Community Resolve with Siu-ming Hart and Anne Clarke in 2001.
 She served as Community Resolve’s CEO until 2013, combining management with ongoing delivery and practice as a facilitator, trainer, mediator and lecturer.
 Now completing a part time PhD at the University of Bristol, funded by the Economic and Social Research Council, she is working on conflict and power in cross-sector working.
 As a director of Community Resolve, she continues to teach, consult and facilitate, as well as developing digital training resources.
-She is also an accredited mediator, an Associate with the Taos Institute and a Visiting Fellow at the University of West of England.
+She is also an accredited mediator and a Visiting Fellow at the University of West of England.

 Published material at: www.researchgate.net/profiles/Hen_Wilkinson